 - We request that you please stay home if you are not feeling well.

 - Wearing a face mask while in the theater is suggested, but not required.
 Complimentary masks are available.

 - The Judas Kiss runs 120 minutes and there will be a 15 min Intermission.

-- The Historic Iao Theater has central air conditioning which is set to 74 degrees.
+- The Historic Iao Theater’s central air conditioning is set to 74 degrees.
 The zone above the stage is kept a little cooler for performer safety which may affect the first few rows of the audience.
 A light jacket or sweater is recommended.